stgatilov/ArrayWithHash/README.md

 ### Why is the container growing so fast/slow? ###

 ArrayWithHash should grow very fast when adding elements sequentally from zero, just like std::vector.
-Unlike most std::vector implementations, ArrayWithHash uses x2 growth factor instead of x1.5 As a bonus, ArrayWithHash uses realloc to increase array part size in most cases (unless "relocate with memcpy" is disabled).
+Unlike most std::vector implementations, ArrayWithHash uses **x2** growth factor instead of **x1.5**.
+As a bonus, ArrayWithHash uses realloc to increase array part size in most cases (unless "relocate with memcpy" is disabled).
 When you have large hash table part, reallocations stop being so fast, because the hash table is fully scanned during each reallocation.

-### I have some problems with log2size function in ArrayWithHash_Utils.h
+### I have some problems with log2size function in ArrayWithHash_Utils.h.
 What the hell is there?
 What is CLZ and BSR? ###

-log2size function finds minimal integer, such that its power-of-two exceeds given input value.
+*log2size* function finds minimal integer, such that its power-of-two exceeds given input value.
 This function is called for every element in the hash table part during each reallocation.
-Unless you are sure that hash table part has negligible size in you case, it is important for log2size to work fast.
+Unless you are sure that hash table part has negligible size in you case, it is important for *log2size* to work fast.
 This is best achieved by using proper instructions supported by hardware.
-Bit Scan Reverse (BSR) is such instruction on x86 architecture.
+[Bit Scan Reverse](http://www.felixcloutier.com/x86/BSR.html) (BSR) is such instruction on x86 architecture.
-GCC has no direct intrinsic for this instruction, but __builtin_clz provides very similar functionality.
+GCC has no direct intrinsic for this instruction, but [__builtin_clz](http://stackoverflow.com/q/9353973/556899) provides very similar functionality.

-Note that there is also default slow implementation of log2size.
+Note that there is also default slow implementation of *log2size*.
 If you have compilation problems, you can perhaps stick to this slow version.
-If you have performance problems (inside AdaptSizes private method), please contact author of the library.
+If you have performance problems (inside *AdaptSizes* private method), please contact author of the library.

 ### What are AWH_INLINE and AWH_NOINLINE for? ###